tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_09/essentials.md

 ## Getting your environment ready

-Before you can start debugging, let's make sure your development environment is properly configured.
-The good news is that if you've been working through the earlier puzzles, most of this is already set up!
+Before you can start debugging, ensure your development environment is properly configured.
+If you've been working through the earlier puzzles, most of this is already set up!

 **Note**: Without `pixi`, you would need to manually install CUDA Toolkit from [NVIDIA's official resources](https://developer.nvidia.com/cuda-toolkit), manage driver compatibility, configure environment variables, and handle version conflicts between components. `pixi` eliminates this complexity by automatically managing all CUDA dependencies, versions, and environment configuration for you.